 “The customer is always right”.
 Even when he or she actually isn’t.
-That’s a rule you should remember because customers are the lifeblood of your and any other business.
+That’s a rule that successful sales teams follow because customers are the lifeblood of your and any other business.

 You can not make everyone like you.
 Or your products.
 It’s natural for clients to get frustrated or even angry when a product or a service they are paying for doesn’t meet their expectations.
-Receiving an angry email from a customer is like finding a bomb, and defusing it becomes your priority.
+Receiving an angry email from a customer is like finding a bomb, regardless of how motivated your sales team is.
 Here’s how to handle angry customers via email.

 1. Understanding the customer’s complaint

-First of all, when you receive an email from unhappy customers, you need to make sure that you perfectly, 100% per cent, with no “ifs” and “buts” understand everything they say to you.
+First of all, when you receive an email from unhappy customers, you need to make sure that you perfectly, 100%, with no “if’s” and “but’s” understand everything they say to you.
 Only then you can proceed with a reply or get to solving the issues.
 The problem is, there are just too many variables to consider when deciphering a client’s question or a complaint.

 In many cases, a client might not even know how every piece, feature or a part of the product/service he or she’s having troubles with called.
 Another problem is when a client does not provide the necessary info in the first message.
 If you’re in a software tech support, try remembering how often you’ve received an email from an angry customer which consisted of something along the lines ” [Feature] doesn’t work”.
 What does that even mean?